estevaofon/minilang/README.md

 - **Function Support**: Define and call functions with typed parameters and return values
 - **Array Support**: Create and manipulate arrays with type safety
 - **Control Flow**: `if-else` statements and `while` loops
-- **Type Casting**: Built-in casting functions between numeric types and strings
+- **Type Casting**: Universal `to_str` function for converting integers, floats, and arrays to string representations
 - **Global and Local Variables**: Support for both global and local variable declarations
 - **String Operations**: String concatenation and array-based string manipulation
 - **Print Function**: Built-in print functionality for output